ganeshbabuNN/bike-sharing-Assignment/README.md

 >In such an attempt, BoomBikes aspires to understand the demand for shared bikes among the people after this ongoing quarantine situation ends across the >nation due to Covid-19.
 They have planned this to prepare themselves to cater to the people's needs once the situation gets better all around and stand >out from other service providers and make huge profits.

+>They have contracted a consulting company to understand the factors on which the demand for these shared bikes depends.
+Specifically, they want to >understand the factors affecting the demand for these shared bikes in the American market.
+The company wants to know:
+>Which variables are significant in predicting the demand for shared bikes.
+>How well those variables describe the bike demands
+>Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the >American market based on some factors.

 - What is the business probem that your project is trying to solve?

->Required implement model the demand for shared bikes with the available independent variables.
-It will be used by the management to understand how exactly the demands vary with different features.
-They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
+>Required to implement model the demand for shared bikes with the available independent variables.
+It will be used by the management to understand how >exactly the demands vary with different features.
+They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's >expectations.
 Further, the model will be a good way for management to understand the demand dynamics of a new market

 - What is the dataset that is being used?
->Bike Sharing dataset
+>This dataset contains the hourly and daily count of rental bikes for those specified years in Capital bikeshare system with the corresponding weather and seasonal information.

 ## Conclusions
 <ul>